Prostate Problems Erectile Disfunction

 - Those with concerns about sexual function

-Let's break down exactly how PEMF therapy addresses each frustrating symptom of an enlarged prostate:
+Let's break down exactly how PEMF therapy might address each frustrating symptom of an enlarged prostate, based on proposed mechanisms:

 Urinary Frequency and Urgency